 Balancing between research and the applied world, joined Baierbischofberger Architects, Zurich in 2014 to implement computational design methods and rationalize complex geometries, specially facades of art-oriented buildings, as well as assisted in various innovative academic project of smaller scale (Digital Grotesque, ETH).

 Maria initiated the research of robotic rod bending during her residency at AREA Institute in Paris.
-Currently the research is being continued at Creative Robotics Lab at the University for Arts and Design, Linz (Austria) with the focus on merging robotic processes with machine learning.

 maria at mariasni dot com